AccessOK

 Reasonable steps to meeting regulations

-The DDA makes it clear that businesses - called service providers in the Act - only have to take reasonable steps to make their services more accessible.
+The EA makes it clear that businesses - called service providers in the Act - have to make reasonable adjustments to make their services more accessible.

 Auditing access measures